 During a time when women’s liberation made headlines, lady legends of country music made a meaningful impact in the genre, telling their stories through song.

 Some of the most iconic country music queens recorded hit records in the 1970s.
 From “Rose Garden” to “Delta Dawn” and “The Happiest Girl in the Whole USA,” they created a lot of memorable hits.

 Here we have set out 11 of the greatest and most famous female country singers of the ’70s.
 Read on to learn more about them!

 Related: Check out our list of the most famous female country singers.

 1. Dolly Parton

 Starting as a country songwriter, Dolly Parton made her album debut in 1967 and was teaming up with Porter Wagoner on duets and a television show.

 By the 1970s, she was making solo hits such as “Jolene,” “Coat of Many Colors,” and “Hard Candy Christmas.”

-Her iconic blonde hair and curvaceous figure, along with her wit and wisdom, boosted her success in the decades to come when Parton starred in movies and was a frequent guest on popular late-night talk shows.
+Her iconic blond hair and curvaceous figure, along with her wit and wisdom, boosted Parton’s success in the decades to come when she starred in movies and was a frequent guest on popular late-night talk shows.

 Outside of the recording studio, the native Tennessean is a stellar businesswoman and philanthropist.